Safety

 dynamic stability

-electric-powered industrial trucks
+electric-powered trucks

 Any powered industrial truck that uses an engine powered by electricity rather than gasoline.
-Electric-powered industrial trucks use large batteries as their power source.
+Electric-powered trucks use large batteries as their power source.

 Fair Labor Standards Act